TIBHannover/iart/README.md

 ## Contributing

 Please report issues, feature requests, and questions to the [GitHub issue tracker](https://github.com/TIBHannover/iart/issues).
+We have a [Contributor Code of Conduct](https://github.com/TIBHannover/iart/blob/master/CODE_OF_CONDUCT.md).
+By participating in iART you agree to abide by its terms.